 If you like Classic Blue but would prefer a muted shade in your home, you could mix in grey or opt for an inkier shade and use on your walls or painted piece of furniture.
 Our Highgate dresser would be a great introductory piece that would work a Classic Blue or inky tone.
 Blue and neutral tones go hand in hand which makes it easy to match with lighter neutral shades.

-If you’ve chosen a statement wall in a deep hue, use natural furniture like our Oslo sideboard to provide a sense of calm.
+If you’ve chosen a statement wall in a deep hue, use natural furniture like our Copenhagen sideboard to provide a sense of calm.
 A statement wall is a perfect compromise if you’re feeling apprehensive about an entirely blue room.
 Stylish accessories like pots and ornaments in varying shades of blue tie the scheme together without being overwhelming.
 Thanks to its natural undertones, blue also has a great synergy with plantlife, so the more plants the better.